Emily Q. Wang (she/they)

 Collaborative Learning in Computer Science and Math

-We are studying group dynamics that emerge with active learning strategies used in Computer Science and Math courses.
+We are studying group dynamics that emerge with active learning strategies and project-based learning used in STEAM courses.
 This is a multi-institution collaboration with Professor Jessica Oehrlein.

 An icon of three people in a circle with a document in the middle of the circle.